 Less Chance Of Getting Lost

 Since November is the peak season, there are heaps of tourist groups on their way to the Base Camp.
 So, even if you happen to walk on the wrong trail, chances are you will find somebody who can guide you on the right path.
-Thus the chances of getting lost in the Annapurna region during November is highly unlikely!
+Thus the chances of getting lost in the Annapurna region during November are highly unlikely!

 Fewer Chances Of Delays

 Since the weather is quite stable during this month, there is a minimal probability of the flights getting delayed or canceled.
 The days are mostly sunny and bright with few scattered clouds making it ideal for flight conditions.
-Thus delays and cancellation of trekking or flights rarely occur during this time of the year.
+Thus delays and cancellations of trekking or flights rarely occur during this time of the year.

 What are the Disadvantages of The Annapurna Base Camp Trek in November?

-Since November is the peak season, there is heavy traffic of tourists along the Annapurna Region.
+Since November is the peak season, there is heavy traffic of tourists along with the Annapurna Region.
 A significant number of tourists visit the Annapurna region in November.
 So if you are expecting to trek in solitude and comfort, you will be a little disappointed.
 A large number of tourists fill the trails, resulting in a densely crowded route.

 The peak season also brings the issues of food and accommodation.
 With the increasing number of tourists, finding accommodation can be a hassle if you fail to pre-book them.
 It can result in walking some extra kilometers further to find shelter in a different village.
 You may even have to cuddle up in your sleeping bag are the drawing or dining rooms.